Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 Before your Pap test, here are a few things to keep in mind:

-- Try to make your appointment for a day when you won’t have your period (but if you have any abnormal bleeding, make an appointment with your healthcare provider right away).
+- Try to make your appointment for a day when you won’t have your period (if you have any abnormal bleeding, make an appointment with your healthcare provider right away).

 - Don’t douche or use contraceptive creams or jellies in the 24 hours before the test.